apache/ignite/modules/direct-io/README.md

-Apache Ignite Direct IO Module
+GridGain Direct IO Module
 ------------------------------

-Apache Ignite Direct IO is plugin, which provides page store with ability to write and read cache partitions in O_DIRECT mode.
+GridGain Direct IO is plugin, which provides page store with ability to write and read cache partitions in O_DIRECT mode.